Exclusive: Sears chairman submits new roughly $5 bln bid to save retailer - sources

 Sears dates back to the late 1800s and eventually became known for its mail-order catalogs.
 By the 1960s, it was the largest retailer in the world and a fixture in malls across the United States, selling everything from appliances to auto parts to toys.

-But the retailer failed to adapt to the modern era of online shopping and was overtaken by the likes of Amazon.com Inc , which earlier this week became the world’s most valuable company with a market capitalization of close to $800 billion.
+But the retailer failed to adapt to the modern era of online shopping and was overtaken by the likes of Amazon.com Inc, which earlier this week became the world’s most valuable company with a market capitalization of close to $800 billion.

+Sears in October became the latest retailer to be swept up in a wave of bankruptcies amid the modern competitive landscape and is now trying to avoid the fate of other chains that failed to survive their court filings.
+Toys ‘R’ Us Inc and Bon-Ton Stores Inc were unable to emerge from bankruptcy proceedings and forced to liquidate last year.

 Lampert formed the modern Sears through an $11 billion merger in 2005 that combined Sears Roebuck and Kmart.
 He envisioned returning the retailer to its glory days, when it owned the tallest building in the world, a radio station and Allstate insurance.